-The Board decides on the Managing Director's salary according to the guidelines adopted at the 2011 AGM.
+The Board decides on the Managing Director's salary according to the guidelines adopted at the 2012 AGM.
 The terms of employment for other senior executives are decided by the Managing Director and the Chairman of the Board.
 No severance pay agreements exist within H&M other than for the Managing Director.

-Before the 2011 Annual General Meeting the Board carried out an assessment of the guidelines for remuneration of senior executives that were adopted by the 2010 AGM.
-The results of this assessment were published on the website in good time before the 2011 AGM.
+Before the 2012 Annual General Meeting the Board carried out an assessment of the application of the guidelines for remuneration to senior executives that were adopted by the 2011 AGM.
+The results of this assessment were published on the website in good time before the 2012 AGM.